Order of the White Rose (1886–1915): Neo-Jacobite revival

 In 1889, the New Gallery in London put on a major exhibition of works related to the House of Stuart, organized by Henry Jenner.
-Ashburnham - the president of the gallery - persuaded Queen Victoria to lend a number of items to the exhibition, as did the wife of her son Prince Leopold, Duke of Albany and families with Jacobite sympathies and pasts from England and Scotland donated items.
+Ashburnham - the president of the gallery - persuaded Queen Victoria to lend a number of items to the exhibition, as did Princess Helen of Waldeck and Pyrmont (Victoria's daughter-in-law), and families with Jacobite sympathies and pasts from England and Scotland donated items.

 The exhibition was a significant popular success and revived public interest in the House of Stuart generally, and Jacobitism specifically.

 The Order of the White Rose was largely a romantic and sentimental organisation, focused on a nostalgic vision of a Jacobite past.
 It attracted artists and writers to its ranks, including Frederick Lee, Henry Jenner, Kitty Lee Jenner, James Abbott McNeill Whistler, Robert Edward Francillon, Charles Augustus Howell, Stuart Richard Erskine, Andrew Lang and Herbert Vivian.
 The order published its own paper The Royalist from 1890 to 1903.

 The popularity of the exhibition sparked a renewed interest in the political ideals of the Jacobite cause, especially amongst monarchists and Anglo-Catholics.
 Immediately following the exhibition, new Jacobite groups began to form.
 In 1890, Vivian and Erskine co-founded a weekly newspaper, The Whirlwind that espoused a Jacobite political view.

 Ashburnham was not a proponent of the political side of the movement, and in 1891 The Order of the White Rose split, when Vivian, Erskine and Melville Henry Massue formed the Legitimist Jacobite League of Great Britain and Ireland.
 Vivian and Massue were leading members of the neo-Jacobite revival, while Erskine soon focused his political endeavours on the related cause of Scottish Nationalism.
 The League was a "publicist for Jacobitism on a scale unwitnessed since the Eighteenth Century".
 Several other Jacobite and Legitimist societies formed in the early 1890s, and though serious in intent, they were widely greeted with amusement and disdain.

 The Order was the leading society for the artistic and historical side of Jacobitism.
 Art dealer Charles Augustus Howell and journalist Sebastian Evans were members of the Order, while poets W. B. Yeats and Andrew Lang were drawn to the cause.
 By 1910 it had inspired a branch in North America.